graker/oc-mapmarkers-plugin/README.md

 Current roadmap is to:

 * move map component styles to CSS assets
-* add thumb settings to Map and Markers List components
 * make more use of attached posts and albums